Using BAH on a Mortgage Application

 How Is BAH Calculated?

-The BAH is based on the average costs of housing for the region assigned by duty station, as well as the rank of the service member whether or not they have dependents.
+The BAH is based on the average costs of housing for the region assigned by duty station, as well as the rank of the service member with and without dependents.
 The allowance can vary quite widely from one zip code to the next and can change every year.
-There are different levels of BAH based on the service member's enrollment, as well.

 Can BAH Count on a Mortgage Application?